telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 #### Mehod of use:
 - firstly, launch established connections listener (rpyc_classic.py) in CB machine.
     - download from `https://pypi.python.org/pypi/rpyc`
     - install the dependencies: `pip install rpyc psutil`.
-If you have problem with `psutil` installation, use `yum install python-devel python-psutil` to install it on your CentOS system.
+If you have problem with the `psutil` installation, use `yum install python-devel python-psutil` to install it on your CentOS system.
     - unzip and execute `python bin/rpyc_classic.py`.
 - after, launch the notifications listener `./notif_listener_with_delay_in_response`.
 - ContextBroker configuration recommended:
 ```
     BROKER_EXTRA_OPS="-reqMutexPolicy none -writeConcern 0 -httpTimeout 600000 -notificationMode threadpool:60000:5000 -statTiming -statSemWait -statCounters -statNotifQueue -multiservice -subCacheIval 5"
 ```
-- finally, execute in local the `connections_stress_test.py` script
+- finally, execute in local the `connections_stress_test.py` script.

 #### Usage
        Parameters: